 THE BEST OF SONNY & AND CHER almost makes the Top 20, and is Atco's last chance to recoup some unencumbered cash for the foreseeble future.
 The next Sonny & Cher 45 is an excellent blaster sourced from Mark Barkan: "Good Combination" is a horn-driven, riff-ridden popper with excellent harmonies.
 The B-side - "You And Me" (and bagpipes) - is another good one from Sonny's pen.
 The single scrapes into the Hot 100, and will be the last Sonny & Cher record to do so for four years.

 That one's "You Better Sit Down Kids".
-The record company refuses to realease it (cos it's "too weird") but Cher goes one better than radio and breaks the song on national television ("The Jerry Lewis Show").
+The record company refuses to release it (cos it's "too weird") but Cher goes one better than radio and breaks the song on national television ("The Jerry Lewis Show").
 The record is a creative masterpiece of song construction and production: percussive effects follow a downbeat drum opening - the ending is a jazz improvisation.
 In between, the sentimental verse gets a shock at the bridge as the tempo shifts to 7/8 time, and the whole thing then repeats from scratch.
 The MOR versions which follow all use a string sustain - Sonny's version uses clarinets.
-Weirds works again for Cher, and it works for the public.
+Weird works again for Cher, and it works for the public.
 Millions have heard the same lyric from cop-out dads, and they respond by sending "You Better Sit Down Kids" direct to the Top 10.
 (Performing it live is difficult - even good bands struggle with the complex arrangement, as recorded.)

-Cher refreshes herself from domestic bathos with a stab at World Music: The Manhattan Brothers' Xhosa-language "Click Song" celebrates the witchdoctor's arrival.
+Next up, Cher refreshes herself from domestic bathos with a stab at World Music: The Manhattan Brothers' Xhosa-language "Click Song" celebrates the witchdoctor's arrival.
 Percussionists provide the tongue clicks - not Cher.
 The B-side is a throbbing ballad with a sumptuous production: "But I Can't Love You More" is from sessions earlier in the year which have yielded Cher's newest LP WITH LOVE.
-The highly-listenable album November won't match "Kids" chart performance, but despite side one being a compilation of 45 tracks it's a masterpiece of sorts which underscores Cher as an artist rather as much as anything else.
+The highly-listenable November album won't match "Kids" chart performance, but despite Side One being a compilation of 45 tracks it's a masterpiece of sorts which underscores Cher as an artist as much as anything else.
 Michel Legrand's theme from "The Umbrellas of Cherbourg" (with a Cream / "I Feel Free" rhythm overlay) and Keith Allison's "Look At Me" are two outstanding gems from the diverse second side of "With Love".